 Consciously try to relax through activities like meditation or yoga, sports, cooking, gardening, reading, drawing, painting, writing, listening to music, spending time with friends and having fun.

-- 1. Can you list some of the key activities of psychosocial support activities? - 2.
-Outline three important considerations when undertaking community-based work. - 3.
-What are the steps to make a referral? - 4.
-What are some possible self-care strategies?
+- List some of the key activities of psychosocial support. - Outline three important considerations when undertaking community-based work. - What are the steps to make a referral? - What are some possible self-care strategies?